::sd_create_survey("path/to/folder") surveydown

 This will create a folder with the following files:

-• example.qmd: a template survey you should edit.
+: a template survey you should edit.example.Rproj

-• _extensions: A folder with the surveydown Quarto extension needed to make everything work (don’t modify this).
+: A folder with the surveydown Quarto extension needed to make everything work (don’t modify this).

-If you have the example open in RStudio, you can click the “Run document” button, or in your terminal run quarto serve example.qmd.
+.
 Either approach should render the example survey into a shiny app that you can preview in a browser.
 Don’t worry just yet about setting up your database or making the survey live - for now, we’re going to focus on designing the survey and running it locally to preview it.
 The example survey should look like this:

 Adding pages